silentspring30/dao-ai-framework/boost_proposal.md

-### Decentralized AI to Ocean marketplace DAOhaus boost
+### Decentralized AI to Ocean marketplace DAOhaus boost or minion

 A boost for AI/ML DAOs to provide the ability to publish assets such as data sets and AI models to [Oceanprotocol marketplace](https://oceanprotocol.com/) and earn royalities for the DAO members.